 Natasha Rae-Dean (MSc, MBACP) Registered BACP Humanistic Counsellor

-I have availability for new clients presently with some daytime, evening and weekend slots available, please feel free to read my profile and contact me via email or telephone for more information.
+I have availability for new clients presently with some daytime and evening slots available, please feel free to read my profile and contact me via email or telephone for more information.

 Hello, my name is Natasha and I have been working as a counsellor for over five years in a professional capacity.
 I am a fully qualified counsellor, a registered member of the British Association of Counselling and Psychotherapy (BACP), and I hold a Masters degree in Psychology.
 Please note that I work within the ethical framework of the BACP.
 In addition to working with clients, I also do some lecturing at Staffordshire University in Counselling on a part-time basis.